slidevjs/slidev/builtin/layouts.md

 ### `default`

-The most baisc layout, to display any kind of content.
+The most basic layout, to display any kind of content.

 ### `end`